AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Adding or Texturing a Face**░░░░░░░░░░░░

 If you would like to add a picture of your own face to your drummer, design your own makeup, or paint a face.
-Download a copy of our "Custom Face Texture.png" which and be viewed or downloaded link below.
+Download a copy of our "Custom Face Texture.png" which and be viewed or downloaded by the link below.

 https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/blob/main/Custom%20Face%20Texture.png